The UMass Lowell Department of Civil & Environmental Engineering offers two doctoral programs.

 (and any four of the following:)

 Admission to applicants who have at least one degree in engineering from an accredited university and department requires high academic standing in all prior course work.
 Admission may be also offered to applicants who hold a Bachelor's and/or Master's degree in non-engineering fields.
-In such cases, the applicant must successfully complete all requirements for a Master of Science in Civil and Environmental Engineering prior to being considered a candidate for the Doctor of Engineering/Doctor of Philosophy degree.
+In such cases, the applicant must successfully complete all requirements for a Master of Science in Civil and Environmental Engineering prior to being considered a candidate for the Doctor of Philosophy degree.

 Plan of Study

 Within about one academic year of initiation of doctoral study, each student must work with his/her research advisor to develop a Plan of Study that complies with doctoral program and University policies.
 Courses substitutions in the Plan of Study must be reviewed by the Departmental Graduate Committee.
 Formal requests for substitutions are made by the student's Research Advisor.
 The student's Research Advisor is the supervisor of the student's research activities.
 The Advisor will work with the student to develop Dissertation research focus and request the service of appropriately qualified persons in the student's Dissertation Committee.
 The Dissertation Committee will comprise a minimum of 4 persons of which at least 2 will be full time, regular faculty members of the Department of Civil and Environmental Engineering.
-The function of the Dissertation Committee is to ensure that the final edition of the student's dissertation meets the high technical standards expected in doctoral work and that the student successfully defends his/her findings prior to the award of the Doctor of Engineering degree.
+The function of the Dissertation Committee is to ensure that the final edition of the student's dissertation meets the high technical standards expected in doctoral work and that the student successfully defends his/her findings prior to the award of the doctorate degree.
 Dissertation Committee members are not necessarily co-investigators of the student's research topic.

 Upon the completion of a maximum of 45 credit hours of graduate work that count towards the doctoral degree, the student will apply to the Dissertation Committee to take a Qualifying Examination.
-In addition, students who were admitted as non-engineering degree holders into the Doctor of Engineering/ Doctor of Philosophy program must satisfy all requirements for the award of the M.S. degree in Civil and Environmental Engineering before they are allowed to take the Qualifying Examination.
+In addition, students who were admitted as non-engineering degree holders into the Doctor of Philosophy program must satisfy all requirements for the award of the M.S. degree in Civil and Environmental Engineering before they are allowed to take the Qualifying Examination.
 The Qualifying Examination may be written and oral.
 The Dissertation Committee members will submit their grades to the Doctoral Program Coordinator who will tally them and report the overall grade on a pass/fail basis, to the student and his/her advisor.
-Students who successfully complete the Qualifying Examination will be designated as Candidates for the Doctor of Engineering /Doctor of Philosophy degree.
+Students who successfully complete the Qualifying Examination will be designated as Candidates for the Doctor of Philosophy degree.
 For each doctoral student, a maximum of two Qualifying Examinations will be allowed.
 A doctoral student who fails the Qualifying Examination two times will not be allowed to continue in the doctoral program.
 Shortly after passing the Qualifying Examination, the Doctoral degree candidate will be expected to develop a thesis plan in collaboration with his/her advisor, and defend it successfully before the Doctoral Committee.

 Ph.D.
 Program in Chemistry - Environmental Studies Option